outsidedav/swift/machine_learning/coreml.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Integrating machine learning into your app
+# Adding machine learning to an app
 {: #overview}

 With [Core ML](https://developer.apple.com/documentation/coreml){:new_window}, you can integrate a broad variety of machine learning model types into your app.
 In addition to supporting extensive deep learning with over 30 layer types, it also supports standard models such as tree ensembles, SVMs, and generalized linear models.
 Instead of sending data remotely to be analyzed, Core ML is built on top of low level technologies, such as Metal and Accelerate, to seamlessly take advantage of the CPU and GPU to provide maximum performance and efficiency.